sean-gugler/DeathmazeFairPlay/SPOILERS.md

 I added visual "spinner" in the corner for two reasons: the player knows the game is stalling, not crashed; and the player knows immediately when the time is up.
 I always hated guessing when it was ok to start typing again after a dog attacked me.

+* Full words required

+This might feel like a step backward to some players.
+The original parser only checked the first four letters of words you entered.
+I've changed it to require typing out the full word.

+Partly this is to avoid the frustration of "aliased" words, like thinking the game recognizes the verb "strip" (alias "strike") or the noun "thread" (alias "three").
+But my alteration turns out to use *fewer* total bytes, even with the extra string data.
+Most parsers of the era that limited word length did so to save on storage - if the limit is not serving that purpose, that's one more reason to remove it.

+Another benefit is that short words with fewer than four letters are no longer padded in the string table with spaces.
+This makes them display more nicely without extraneous spaces when the game prints them.
+For example, it used to say "The Jar  sails around the corner".

 * World goes dark after a bad charge

 Clear the screen after charging a steel wall.
 Consistent with other deaths like guillotine, monster, and bomb.